-- Development and maintenance of RMS 2023-2026 TIP - Development and maintenance of UPWP - Development of Annual Performance and Expenditure (APER), Annual Project Listing (APL), and Program Management Plan (PMP) - Attended meetings that promoted regional, international and border planning efforts, participation of Far West Texas/El Paso Regional Transportation Coordination Coalition's (WTEP) Plan - Transit planning activities by Sun Metro.
+- Development and maintenance of RMS 2023-2026 TIP - Development and maintenance of UPWP - Development of Annual Performance and Expenditure (APER), Annual Project Listing (APL), and Program Management Plan (PMP) - Attended meetings that promoted regional, international and border planning efforts, participation of Far West Texas/El Paso Regional Transportation Coordination Coalition's (WTEP) Plan Transit planning activities by Sun Metro.

-D. SHORT RANGE PLANNING SUBTASKS
+D. SUBTASKS -

-3.1 Unified Planning Work Program (UPWP)/ Annual Performance and Expenditure Report (APER), and Annual Project Listing (APL): Maintain and revise the current UPWP for fiscal years 2024-2025 by developing and processing changes for any future amendments.
+Subtask 3.1: Unified Planning Work Program (UPWP)/ Annual Performance and Expenditure Report (APER), and Annual Project Listing (APL):

+Maintain and revise the current UPWP for fiscal years 2024-2025 by developing and processing changes for any future amendments.
 Prepare the APER for the transportation planning process outlined in the UPWP FY2022/FY2023 and FY2024/2025 that utilized FHWA and FTA planning funds.
 Develop the APL for the transportation projects that used federal aid in FY 2023 and FY 2024.

-3.2 Transportation Improvement Program (TIP): The TIP will be kept up-to-date as necessary to program projects and demonstrate year of expenditure and associated revenues for federal, state, and local sponsors.
+Subtask 3.2: Transportation Improvement Program (TIP):

+The TIP will be kept up-to-date as necessary to program projects and demonstrate year of expenditure and associated revenues for federal, state, and local sponsors.
 Total project cost, which includes construction, preliminary engineering, right-of way, and other associated costs, will be provided.
 EPMPO staff will also develop and maintain the FY 2025-2028 TIP.
 Quarterly Project Readiness and Completion reports will be developed to track TIP project development and construction status.
-Existing UTEP contracted resources used in this task will be carried over into FY 2024 and 2025 for the development and maintenance of the TIP

-Project Request Form and Database website.
+Existing University of Texas at El Paso (UTEP)-contracted resources used in this task will be carried over into FY 2024 and 2025 for the development and maintenance of the TIP Project Request Form and Database website.
 General Planning Consultant contract resources are anticipated to be used to support this task.

-3.3 Models of Regional Planning Cooperation: Promote cooperation and coordination across MPO boundaries and across State boundaries where appropriate to ensure a regional approach to transportation planning.
+Subtask 3.3: Models of Regional Planning Cooperation:

+Promote cooperation and coordination across MPO boundaries and across State boundaries where appropriate to ensure a regional approach to transportation planning.
 This cooperation occurs through the metropolitan planning agreements and activities that identify how the planning process and planning products will be coordinated, through the development of joint planning products, and/or by other locally determined means that promote border, regional and binational planning.

-3.4 Enhanced Mobility of Seniors & Individuals with Disabilities: To improve mobility for seniors and individuals with disabilities by removing barriers to transportation service and expanding transportation mobility options.
-This program supports maintenance of Program Management Plan and transportation services planned, designed, and carried out to meet the special transportation needs of seniors and individuals with disabilities in all areas - large urbanized (over 200,000), small urbanized (50,000-200,000), and rural (under 50,000).
+Subtask 3.4: Enhanced Mobility of Seniors & Individuals with Disabilities:

+This subtask supports the FTA Section 5310 program, which aims to improve mobility for seniors and individuals with disabilities by removing barriers to transportation service and expanding transportation mobility options.
+Specifically, this subtask includes maintenance of MPO's Program Management Plan for FTA Section 5310 Funds, as well as transportation services planned, designed, and carried out to meet the special transportation needs of seniors and individuals with disabilities in all areas - large urbanized (over 200,000), small urbanized (50,000-200,000), and rural (under 50,000).
 Eligible projects include both traditional capital investment and nontraditional investment beyond the Americans with Disabilities Act (ADA) complementary paratransit services.

-Sun Metro:

-Sun Metro also works through its Citizens Advisory Committee and the City's Accessibility Advisory Committee to enhance accessibility for those individuals with mobility challenges.
-In addition to the plan, a Triennial Review will be performed.
-The Triennial Review examines how federal recipients of Urbanized Area Formula Program funds meet statutory and administrative requirements.
+Sun Metro: Sun Metro also works through its Citizens Advisory Committee and the City's Accessibility Advisory Committee to enhance accessibility for those individuals with mobility challenges.